treytMSFT/sql-docs/azure-sql/managed-instance/transact-sql-tsql-differences-sql-server.md

 ### External libraries

 In-database R and Python external libraries are supported in limited public preview.
-See [Machine Learning Services in Azure SQL Managed Instance (preview)](machine-learning-services-overview.md).
+See [Machine Learning Services in Azure SQL Managed Instance](machine-learning-services-overview.md).

 ### FILESTREAM and FileTable